 Disperis is a genus in the Orchidaceae family found in Africa, India and New Guinea.
 These orchids have underground tubers and are called 'Granny Bonnet' orchids since the petals are joined to the median sepal to form a helmet-shaped hood.
 The side sepals have a noticeable spur or pouch.

-Disperis capensis occurs in open well-drained fynbos between the Cape peninsula and Port Elizabeth.
-It has purple to magenta or occasionally white or green flowers with the upper petals forming a spurred cap or hood and the lateral petals long and narrow with recurved tips.
-Photo taken by Cameron McMaster at Fernkloof near Hermanus.
+Disperis capensis (L.) Sw. occurs in open well-drained fynbos and sandstone seeps between the Cape peninsula and Port Elizabeth, South Africa.
+Growing to 50 cm with a softly hairy stem, it flowers July to September.
+It has two lance shaped leaves and a solitary purple to magenta or occasionally white or green flower with the upper petals forming a spurred cap or hood and the lateral petals long and narrow with recurved tips.
+The first photo taken by Cameron McMaster at Fernkloof near Hermanus.
+The last two photos from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

-Disperis concinna grows in marshy grassland from KwaZulu-Natal South Africa to Zimbabwe.
+Disperis concinna Schltr. grows in marshy grassland from KwaZulu-Natal South Africa to Zimbabwe.
 It is a slender plant growing from 10 to 50 cm with 1 to 4 small, pale to deep pink flowers.
-The first two photos taken by Cameron McMaster at Aurora Peak in the Eastern Cape, South Africa.
-The third and fourth were taken by Mary Sue Ittner and Bob Rutemoeller at Maclear in the Eastern Cape, January 2010.
+The first two photos taken by Cameron McMaster at Aurora Peak, Maclear, in the Eastern Cape, South Africa.
+The third and fourth were taken by Mary Sue Ittner and Bob Rutemoeller also at Maclear in the Eastern Cape, January 2010.

-Disperis lindleyana is found in the Eastern Cape of South Africa in montane forests.
-It grows to 30 cm. high and has one heart-shaped leaf that is inserted halfway up the stem and white hooded flowers.
+Disperis lindleyana Rchb.f. is found in the Eastern Cape of South Africa in montane forests.
+It grows to 30 cm high and has one heart-shaped leaf that is inserted halfway up the stem and white hooded flowers.
 It is summer blooming.
 Photos by Cameron McMaster.

 Disperis renibractea Schltr. is found in grassland from 1400 to 2700 meters in the summer rainfall area of Eastern South Africa.
 It has a solitary roundish leaf and greenish, pinkish or brownish one sided flowers.
 The inside of the hood is spotted purple.
 It blooms December to March.
 Photos taken by Cameron McMaster and Mary Sue Ittner at Satansnek Pass in the Eastern Cape and by Cameron McMaster at Sentinel Peak in KwaZulu-Natal.

-Disperis stenoplectron Rchb.f. is found in grassland in the Eastern Cape and KwaZulu-Natal from 1700 to 2200 meters.
-It has dark purple and green or pale white to pink flowers and blooms January to April.
+Disperis stenoplectron Rchb.f. is found in grassland in the Eastern Cape and KwaZulu-Natal South Africa from 1700 to 2200 meters.
+It has dark purple and green or pale white to pink flowers and flowers January to April.
 Photos taken by Cameron McMaster at Sentinel Peak in KwaZulu-Natal.

 Disperis wealei Rchb.f. is found mainly on grassy seeps or flushes from the Eastern Cape of South Africa to the Northern Province.
 This species has ovate clasping leaves and one to four white flowers with green markings in a lax spike.
 It grows from 5 to 30 cm. tall and flowers from January to April.
 Photos taken in the Eastern Cape at Naude's Nek and Tordoon by Cameron McMaster.